revsys/django-health-check/docs/src/pages/install.md

 ]
 ```

-This will include checking of both your database and cache subsystems are working
+This performs checks for your database and cache subsystems to confirm they are available and working.
-and available.

 {% callout title="NOTE!" %}

-The first entry, `health_check`, is needed even if you do not plan to use any of the included
+The first entry, `health_check`, is needed whether or not you plan to use any of the included
-health checks and only plan to use ones you have written.
-This is how
-the system loads and runs all other health checks.
+health checks.
+This is how the system loads and runs all other health checks.

 {% /callout %}